intive/patronage22_mobile_auto_szczecin/README.md

 ### FRAMEWORK

-This is simple example of test automation web framework.
+This is simple example of test automation mobile framework.
 - Java 15 or less (everything 15+ will fail the framework WHY ?
 TO READ: "illegal reflective access operation" and Java 15 + and Appium +
 Cucumber, I will explain later how to deal with that)
 - Maven